zenml-io/zenml/docs/book/advanced-guide/practical/containerization.md

 description: How ZenML uses Docker images to run your pipeline
 ---

+In the [In-depth Configuration](../../advanced-guide/pipelines/pipelines.md) of the docs, we saw how to use the `BaseSettings` concept to configure ZenML in various ways.
+In this guide, we will dive deeper into one particular sub-class of `BaseSettings` which is of particular important: `DockerSettings`.
+Here is why it is important.

 When running locally, ZenML will execute the steps of your pipeline in the active Python environment.
 When using remote [orchestrators](../../mlops-stacks/orchestrators/orchestrators.md) or [step operators](../../mlops-stacks/step-operators/step-operators.md) instead,